Arjunsinghthakur/SOEN-6011/skills/software-configuration-control.md

 ### Software Developer

 The skills gained from configuration control also translate well into software development.
 Most companies require that their software development teams handle the deployment too, So it is always good for a software developer to know about deployment, change management as it is always included in the job description whether it be a backend engineer, database engineer, front end engineer.
-Some of the [responsibilitues of software developer](https://www.roberthalf.com.au/employers/it-technology/software-developer-jobs) include:
+Some of the [responsibilities of software developer](https://www.roberthalf.com.au/employers/it-technology/software-developer-jobs) include:

 - Researching, designing, implementing and managing software programs
 - Testing and evaluating new programs